Greece › Santorini

 See Also

-Santorini is among Greece’s most exclusive destinations.
+Santorini is among Greece’s most awesome and exclusive destinations.
 Yes, it has an Italian name, shortened from “Santa Irini” or Saint Irene.
 Although the nickname Santorini has stuck, the island is officially called Thera.
 Santorini is best loved for its caldera, an enormous crater in the sea formed in the wake of a catastrophic volcanic eruption more than 3500 years ago.
 A highlight of any Santorini trip is to watch the spectacular sunset over the caldera.

 Oia is the most popular sunset viewpoint, but all of the villages along the caldera have great sunsets.
 This is the view from Mesaria, the village just south of the island’s capital Fira, near the ferry port.